CMAJ Corrects Report to Disclose Doctors’ Links to Anti-Gun Lobby

 The CMAJ corrected the study on Oct.
 21, two days after TheGunBlog.ca asked the journal about the undisclosed interests.

 We asked today if the lapse was by the authors or the editors.
-The CMAJ didn’t respond by the close of business.
+The CMAJ didn’t respond.

 Why It Matters